Register for our webinar with Meric Bloch to learn how to handle and prevent retaliation claims after workplace incidents.

 What to Do If You Suspect Embezzlement

 Never assume an employee is guilty of embezzlement.
 Nearly all these red flags have other reasonable explanations.
-Launch an investigation, ensuring details are kept confidential to protect both you and the suspected embezzler.
+Launch a workplace fraud investigation, ensuring details are kept confidential to protect both you and the suspected embezzler.

 This is also an ideal time to ramp up your anti-fraud controls.
 Try these measures to reduce your risk of fraud and theft: